readyplayerme/rpm-unreal-webview/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use the Ready Player Me Unreal SDK in the [Ready Player Me support email](mailto:support@readyplayer.me).
+* Ask any question about how to use the Ready Player Me Web Browser in the [Ready Player Me support email](mailto:support@readyplayer.me).

 ## Issues